contao/docs/CONTRIBUTING.md

 * `title`: A title for the file (language specific).
 This entry refletcs the main left navigation of the documentation also.
 * `description`: The content description (language specific).
 * `url`: The url path to build (language specific).
+This should only be used, if you want the path to be different from the physical path. e.g. for the german translation.
 * `weight`: Used for the sorting order in the left main navigation of the documentaion.
+The weight might not be necessary everywhere.
+It's only necessary, when files need to be sorted by something other than the default sorting (i.e. sorted by name).
 * `menuTitle` (optional): The optional menuTitle entry reflects an alternative entry in the main left navigation of the documentaion.
 This is especially helpful if the original title is too long for the navigation.